fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 #### 9.7 WebExercises

 Add an endpoint to your app for the exercise calculator.
-It should be used by doing an HTTP POST request to the endpoint <http://localhost:3002/exercises> with the input in the request body:
+It should be used by doing a HTTP POST request to the endpoint <http://localhost:3002/exercises> with the following input in the request body:

 ```js
 {